hongshenlee/Sentiment-Analysis-Apple-M1/README.md

 # Sentiment-Analysis-Apple-M1
-ADA Project for Text Mining.
+A&A Project for Text Mining.

 This project comes from an idea should I buy the new MacBook with new cross-era chips.
 Apple has released its cross era product with **Apple Silicon M1**.
 I'm curious about whether this new product is popular and what its reputation is.
 I want to see people’s attitudes towards the new MacBook products.
 So, I collect the tweets about this topic and use a sentiment analysis model to predict their attitudes to support my decision.